 “Inday, kakalbuhin ka muna ha?”
-Eric Reyes said to her 13-year-old daughter Ofelia as she lay restless on the operating table.
+Eric Reyes said to his 13-year-old daughter Ofelia as she lay restless on the operating table.
 I sat at the head end of the table, scissors in one hand while the other adjusted and focused the light on her shoulder-length black hair.
 Her hair was dry and full of tangles.
 Grit and oil clung to my fingertips as I parted and divided her hair into locks, making the strands more manageable to trim.
 But it was full and thick nonetheless.

 “Tatay, mas gusto mo bang kalahati lang ng buhok ang tanggalin ko, ‘yun pong sa kanan lang, o uubusin na lang natin lahat para pantay ang tubo?”
 I asked Eric beforehand, as we wheeled her daughter into the OR.